Topological Data Analysis of Northern Hemisphere SLP Anomalies: Identifying and Tracking the Structural Skeleton of Atmospheric Pressure Systems: Acknowledgments

 \section{Acknowledgments}

 This work was supported by the COST Action CA22162 FutureMed (European Cooperation in Science and Technology), the ANR project PowDev (Strategic Development of the power grids of the future, ANR reference: ANR-22-PETA-0016), and the ANR project Templex (ANR-23-CE56-0002).
-We acknowledge useful discussions in the Mathematical Research Community of the American Mathematical Society.
+We acknowledge useful discussions in the Mathematical Research Community of the American Mathematical Society. \section*Figure 7: Sea level pressure (SLP) anomalies over the Northern Hemisphere on 31 Decem-{Declaration of generative AI and AI-assisted technologies in the manuscript preparation process} During the preparation of this work, the authors used OpenAI tools to improve the readability and language of the manuscript.
+After using these tools, the authors reviewed and edited the content as needed and take full responsibility for the content of the published article.